A BRIEF HISTORY OF WASTELAND WEEKEND

 As far as can be determined, the first ever Mad Max fan event held in the United States was Roadwar USA in 2004.
 Organized by Karol Bartoszynski, it involved Mad Max fans in replica vehicles cruising down California’s 101 freeway alongside an oil tanker.
 More Roadwar get-togethers followed, but what Karol and others really wanted was some kind of immersive Mad Max fan event in a desert environment.

 Then in 2009, an event promoter from the pirate fan community who went by the name Scarlett Harlott stepped forward onto the Mad Max scene, providing the “let’s just do it!” inspiration that ultimately made a Mad Max desert event happen.
 Karol quickly got involved with the organization of what became Road Warrior Weekend.
-It was a small event, but undeniably fun, and it provided the proof of concept for a much larger vision.
+Jared Butler got involved as well, working with Karol to create the original recordings for Wasteland Radio.
+RWW2009 was a small event, but undeniably fun, and it provided the proof of concept for a much larger vision.
 Because Road Warrior Weekend had been billed as a one-time event, a small group of attendees began serious planning for the continuation of the idea – before the weekend was even over.

-These fellow attendees were Jared Butler (who had worked with Karol on creating fake radio broadcasts for Road Warrior Weekend) and James Howard (a veteran of San Diego nightclub promoting and later founder of Outer Zone Overnights aka OZO).
+Those fellow attendees were Jared Butler (a Los Angeles writer/producer and voice actor) and James Howard (a veteran of San Diego nightclub promoting and later founder of Outer Zone Overnights aka OZO).
 Together they set their sights on 2010 for their own Mad Max desert festival.

 Joined by other RWW veterans (including military re-enactor Paul Denton, who would almost single-handedly create the temporary sets and structures for the new event), they set out to create something that had never been done before: A fully-immersive fan event that would really feel like living inside a movie.